public class MockMvcBuilders extends java.lang.Object

 public static StandaloneMockMvcBuilder standaloneSetup(java.lang.Object... controllers)

-When this builder is used, the minimum infrastructure required by the
+When this option is used, the minimum infrastructure required by the

-to serve requests with annotated controllers is created automatically
+DispatcherServlet to serve requests with annotated controllers is

-If the Spring MVC configuration of an application is relatively straight-forward — for example, when using the MVC namespace in XML or MVC Java config — then using this builder might be a good option for testing a majority of controllers.
-In such cases, a much smaller number of tests can be used to focus on testing and verifying the actual Spring MVC configuration.
+If the Spring MVC configuration of an application is relatively straight-forward, for example when using the MVC namespace or the MVC Java config, then using this builder might be a good option for testing a majority of controllers.
+A much smaller number of tests can be used to focus on testing and verifying the actual Spring MVC configuration.

 controllers- one or more